 Remember that ONLY the CONOPS or INMS personnel shall ever write a script to be run on a FM_INMS as based on the Integration Plan.

 Example INMS Command Sequence Script (TEXT VERSION)

-Below is an example of the TEXT output produced by the INMS_ScriptTool.
+Below is an example of the “prettified” human readable TEXT output produced by the INMS_ScriptTool.
 I have additionally added extra comments, shown in BLUE, to aid explanation.